bloominstituteoftechnology/Detailed/README.md

 Demonstrate your understanding of today's concepts by answering the following free-form questions.
 Submit them as a text file along with your project.

 * What is a detail view controller?
+Answer: It is a view controller that lets us see details of a cell or view from a table view controller or other controller.
 * What does a segue do?
 How do you use it and where?
+Answer: It is used to pass data to our detail view controller in MVC design pattern and navigate between views.
 * What are other ways your detail view controller could get its information?
 Why use segues?
+Answer: segues allows us to keep the model and all our view controllers separate only relying on the view controller from whence it gets its data.
 * Why must you conditionally cast custom cell types when using them with table views?
 How do you do this?
+Answer: as? tableViewCellNameHere - It is needed because otherwise it will only return a default table view cell which will not give us access to the outlets and actions we need or let us pass data to it.
 * Why must you conditionally cast detail view controller types when using them with segues?
-How do you do this?
+How do you do this? as? viewControllerNameHere - Similar purpose it will not give us access to the outlets and actions we need or let us pass data to it.
+Answer:

 ## Project Setup